Guidelines

 - Change the

-variable to redirect tests to use the debug port (8080
+MB__CLIENT__API_ROOTvariable to redirect tests to use the debug port (8080) - Disable time-outs by commenting out the

 Standards¶